Who is Peter Schiff?

 Why You Should Tune Out Doctor Doom and Those Like Him

 It’s not that Peter Schiff is wrong about everything, it’s that in getting so much wrong, regular readers and listeners are bound to get led astray.
 Schiff’s politics inform his financial predictions, and not vice versa.
 Like many of that ilk, for better or worse, Schiff is big on gold, hates the Fed, and a constant critic of American currency.
-He’s repeatedly denounced Bitcoin and other cryptocurrencies (even as they have far outpaced gold in returns to people that own them).
+If you’ve ever listened to Peter Schiff on Bitcoin and other cryptocurrencies, you know how he repeatedly denounces them (even as they have far outpaced gold in returns to people that own them).
 The best you could say about Peter Schiff is that he’s overly cautious.
 Less gracious analysts would call him a conspiracy theorist.

 Getting What Schiff Does Well From Better Sources